ufjschool/ob-s14/drafts/final/sexualhealth + energy.md

 This is a downright lie.

-According to Samantha Evans, health promotion specialist at GatorWell Health Promotion Services with about ten years of experience in sex education, healthy sexual activity in a setting where you're comfortable and not being coerced can have positive effects on the body and mind.
+According to Samantha Evans, health promotion specialist at GatorWell with about ten years of experience in sex education, healthy sexual activity in a setting where you're comfortable and not being coerced can have positive effects on the body and mind.

 Among these are: